How to Embroider a Sweatshirt or Hoodie With A Machine

 Now, it’s time to hoop your sweatshirt and stabilizer.

-(If you decide to float, all you need to do is hoop regular stabilizer, give it a gentle spray with adhesive, and smooth your sweatshirt down onto the stabilizer.)
+As a note, if you decide to float, all you need to do is hoop regular cut-away stabilizer, give it a gentle spray with adhesive, and smooth your sweatshirt down onto the stabilizer.
+Adding a basting box or pins can help prevent movement during embroidery, which can also cause a poor stitchout.

 use the plastic template to line up the design

-Make sure to line up the center of your hoop with the center of the marked spot on your sweatshirt.
+As you’re hooping, make sure to line up the center of your hoop as closely as possible with the center of the marked spot on your sweatshirt.

-If you can’t get it perfect and your machine allows you to move your design around within the embroidery area before stitching, that’s ok.
+If you can’t get it perfect and your machine allows you to move your design around within the embroidery area before stitching, that’s okay.

-3. Set Up Your Machine + Start to Stitch
+3. Set Up Your Machine And Start to Stitch

 Attach the embroidery hoop to your machine, and pull the back of the sweatshirt out from under the hoop.